 No. NRIs need not pay double taxes.
 There is a provision called DTAA (Double Taxation Avoidance Treaty).
 If the DTAA is signed between India and the country of residence of the NRI, the NRI will not be paying double taxes on the same source of income.
 NRIs will however need to pay differential taxes.
 (For example: If for a certain investment, taxes are deducted at 15% in India as TDS and the same income is taxed at 20% in the USA, then NRIs in the USA need to pay the remaining 5% tax to the US.)

 India has signed DTAA with more than 85+ countries all around the globe including USA, UK, Saudi Arabia and UAE.
-You can check the list of the countries and find additional information regarding DTAA here.
+You can check the list of the countries and find additional information regarding DTAA on our blog.

 So, in this article we tried to understand under what act NRIs are liable to pay taxes in India and what are the criteria they must fulfill in order to be eligible for the same.
 Then we tried to understand the various bank accounts that can be chosen by NRIs for parking their funds in India and how exactly the funds in these accounts are taxable.
 Now you can paint a clearer picture of the roots of taxation in India for NRIs.